paragdangui/NestJS-Pilot-Technical-Challenge/extra-features-todo.md

 # Extra features:

-## Password Expiration and Rotation:

-Expiration: Consider implementing password expiration policies where users must change their passwords periodically (e.g., every 90 days).
-However, be careful as this can sometimes lead to weaker passwords if not managed well.
-Notify Users: Warn users when their password is about to expire and encourage them to change it.

 ## Use some form of a SMTP server to validate emails:

 SMTP (Simple Mail Transfer Protocol) is crucial for sending email verification links during user registration.
 This feature involves configuring an SMTP server or a third-party service like SendGrid or Mailgun to send verification emails to users, ensuring they validate their email addresses before accessing the system.
 This can enhance security and reduce spam or fake registrations.